You guys, I’ve been ghosted again.

 Having dinner with my best friend on one of the evenings I had a date booked with the ghoster I asked her how she thought I should proceed.
 I was desperate to contact him once more, to give him and his behaviour a piece of my mind, perhaps gleaning a little of what the people on the telly call ‘closure’.
 Quite rightly she warned me to stay away and I agreed, knowing I would retain something of my shattered dignity by not sending a barrage of insulting WhatsApps (as much as I wanted to).

 I bumped slap-bang into the ghoster

 Which is why I enjoyed seeing the universe at play the very next day while shopping for an outfit to wear on a date (with someone who seems to believe in communication, thank goodness): I ducked out of a restaurant to bump slap-bang into the ghoster.

 I was happy to note he looked suitably sheepish, “Oh, you’re not dead” I said.

 He shuffled around like a toddler needing a wee, making (bad) excuses and attempting to joke around.
 Having previously imagined myself in this situation – I thought I’d metaphorically twist his balls until he felt so ashamed he exploded – it was interesting that I just said… nothing.
 I felt nothing, I said nothing, and I walked away with my head held high knowing who came out of that situation the nicer and better person (hint: it wasn’t him).

 That evening I enjoyed a lovely dinner and one too many espresso martinis with someone I’d met at the gym, and I had a great time.
-All might not be lost: I’m a damn sight warier than I was four years ago, but I still believe there are good ones out there.
-Just.
+All might not be lost: I’ve been ghosted again so I’m a damn sight warier than I was four years ago, but I still believe there are good ones out there.